Online Grocery Shopping?

 - Find the closest store on the list and choose a time slot for pickup.

-- Beginning shopping and adding items to your cart.
+- Beginning shopping and add items to your cart.

 - Checkout.
 Some allow you to pay during the checkout process and some make you pay when you pick the items up.

-- Pickup your items during your selected time slot.
+- Follow the arrows in the parking lot to pick up your items during your selected time slot.

 With the exception of Peapod, most of the store only offer pick-up service.
 Peapod offers attended or unattended delivery.
 I’ll get to that later.